 *(Added by L. 1980, chpt.
 169(1); eff.
 12/18/80). (rev. ‘84) 141-a)

 The Greek Senate

 The Greek Senate is advised and supported by the Center for Leadership and Service.
 It promotes cooperation between all Greek organizations through various activities and programs.
 Greek Senate also serves as the governing body and develops standards, policies and procedures relating to Greek affairs.
 The Greek Senate has an office located in the Greek Lounge, room 9 in the University Center.
-Greek Senate can also be reached through the Center for Leadership and Service University Center room 219.
+Greek Senate can also be reached through the Center for Leadership and Service, Miron Student Center room 219.

 Pan-Hellenic Council of Kean University

 The Pan-Hellenic Council promotes the unification of the nine major historically Black Greek-letter organizations.
 It provides services to the University and surrounding communities.
 It promotes academic excellence and the overall image of its member organizations.